Generic Name: hemin (HEE min)

 Hemin is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
 Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
 Talk with your doctor about the risks and benefits of using this medication.

-It is not known whether hemin passes into breast milk or if it could harm a nursing baby.
+It is not known whether hemin passes into breast milk or if it could affect a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Hemin should not be given to a child younger than 16 years old.
+Hemin is not approved for use by anyone younger than 16 years old.

 How should I use hemin?